roblaing/webgames/ricerocks/README.md

 the goal of this first game was to learn a minimal subset to get animation, sound, and user interaction working.

-Invariably there are at least four ways of doing anything with JavaScript, and guessing the correct one involves knowing which is the old or new way, good or bad part, functional or object-oriented idiom, synchronous or asynchronous...
+Invariably there are at least four ways of doing anything with JavaScript, and guessing the correct one involves knowing whether it is old or new, good or bad, functional or object-oriented, synchronous or asynchronous, block or function scope...

 These are the ones I've settled on for now.